codeknow/braille-translator/README.md

 # **Braille translator.**
-Short Python script that accepts all 26 alpha lower or uppercase letters and spaces and converts the alpha to braille using code.
+Short Python script that converts all 26 (lower or uppercase) alpha letters and spaces to braille using code.

 https://en.wikipedia.org/wiki/Braille